Beijing Subway Map

 Line 5 runs between Tiantongyuan North station and Songjiazhuang.
 It is also known as the Maroon line.

-Line 6 operates between Haidian Wuluju and Lucheng stations.
-Line 6 is also called the Brown Line.
+The Brown Line, also known as Line 6 operates between Haidian Wuluju and Lucheng stations.

 Line 7 runs from Beijing West Railway Station and Jiaohuachang.
 Line 7 is represented as the Buff line.